 Can’t choose between DiMaggio and Mantle as the all-time greatest Yankee center fielder?
 If you want regal, royal grace, you take The Clipper; if you want the tape-measure homering good ol’ boy, you go with Mantle.

 3. Mickey Mantle

-I presume WAR ranks him this close to Gehrig because he played center field.
-No arguments here, besides, I have always thought Mantle could have been the greatest Yankee after The Bambino.
+I presume WAR ranks him this close to Lou Gehrig because he played center field.
+No arguments here.
+I’ve always thought Mantle could have been the greatest Yankee after The Bambino.

 2. Lou Gehrig

 Even if we give Gehrig another three years at his level of play before he found out he had the disease, he wouldn’t catch up to the Babe.
 Gehrig was already slowing down, whether due to his illness or to the normal performance dip that comes with age we’ll never know.
 But when you’re hitting .340 every year with a ton of power and then all of a sudden the next season you hit .295 with 16 fewer extra-base hits, I’d speculate that he was a sick man in 1938 and still managed to hit 29 homers.
 That’s pretty incredible.